uoy-research/ALOFT/README.md

 Aloft contains a self-adaptive controller to address the scenario described based on the two layered architecture of a manged and managing system.
 The managing system utilises a MAPE-K feedback loop.
 The specific drone used is the PX4-Vision which is equipped with IMU sensors, and a 3D-depth camera.
 All models for the exemplar are contained in the folder **catkin_ws/src/drone_controller/models/**.

+## Mock mine construction
+The process of generating the models for Aloft is as follows:

+1. A physical representation was constructed
+2. A scan was taking of the physical mock mine to gather data points
+3. The cloud points were then converted into a DAE file

+ Over all this process took X time per mine. **add justification of one being cleaned via blender?
+Offers much difference in simulation?**

 ## Setting up the VM
 It is recommend, at a minimum, to create a VM that has at least 16GB of RAM and 4 cpus.
 Additionally as stated before a GPU passthrough is useful for running the full exemplar which includes darknet_ros.
 For installing qcow2 VM images can only be used on Ubuntu OS.
 The qcow2 image can be converted for other OS, for example using qemu-img to convert qcow2 to vmdk for Windows OS.
 We were able to perform this conversion using qemu-img, and once we have properly tested that the conversion was succesful we will upload the vmdk image here.